 Q: How is the water cleaned?

 A: We abide by the Washington State and King County Health Department codes.
 Our water is filtered 4-times between each use and it constantly tested and balanced to assure the highest level of cleanliness possible.
-Plus, the level of Epsom salt in the water is so high that, much like the Dead Sea, nothing is able to live.
+Plus, the level of Epsom salt in the water is so high that, much like the Dead Sea, bacteria and other nasties can't survive.

 Q: Do I need to do anything to prepare?